 Natural disasters occur without warning.
-Therefore, planning ahead is the key to survival and recovery when an event occurs.
-Thankfully, there are a number of government agencies, nonprofits, and businesses who help citizens prepare wisely, minimize danger, and recover.
-Take time now to familiarize yourself with these resources so that you can take appropriate actions as needed.
+Therefore, assembling an earthquake kit in advance and generally planning ahead are key to survival and recovery when an event occurs.
+Thankfully, there are a number of government agencies, nonprofits and businesses that help citizens prepare wisely, minimize danger and recover.
+Take time now to familiarize yourself with these resources so that you can take appropriate action as needed.

-The following resources will help you prepare yourself, your household, and your property for an earthquake.
+The following resources will help you and your household to stay safe and prepare yourselves and your property for an earthquake.
 As you prepare, you'll feel more confident and secure.
 Together we can improve safety, and we can also clean up and recover when necessary.

-The Department of Homeland Security website provides information to help you prepare now, survive during an earthquake, and act safely immediately after an event.
-Each link at Ready includes related links with finer details to help you prepare no matter what your individual needs and circumstances are:
+The Department of Homeland Security website provides information to help you prepare now, survive during an earthquake and act safely immediately after an event.
+Each link at Ready.gov includes related links with finer details to help you prepare no matter what your individual needs and circumstances are:

 The American Red Cross